Hurling

-No protective padding is worn by players.
-A plastic protective helmet with a faceguard is mandatory for all age groups as of 2010.
-The game has been described as "a bastion of humility", with player names absent from jerseys and a player's number decided by his position on the field.
+Early forms of hurling have been played since at least the Middle Ages, with the earliest written references appearing in Irish law tracts from the seventh century.
+The earliest archaeological evidence dates from the twelfth-century.
+The first written rules for hurling were published in January 1883 by the Dublin Hurling Club.

-Hurling is administered by the Gaelic Athletic Association (GAA).
-It is played throughout the world and is a fixture of life In many parts of Ireland.
-Hurling has some popularity among members of the Irish diaspora in North America, Europe, Australia, New Zealand, South Africa, and Argentina.
+Hurling is today administered by the Gaelic Athletic Association (GAA).
 It has featured regularly in art forms such as film, music and literature.
 The final of the All-Ireland Senior Hurling Championship was listed in second place by CNN in its "10 sporting events you have to see live", after the Olympic Games and ahead of both the FIFA World Cup and UEFA European Championship.
-After covering the 1959 All-Ireland Senior Hurling Championship Final between Kilkenny and Waterford for BBC Television, English football commentator Kenneth Wolstenholme was moved to describe hurling as his second favourite sport in the world.
-Alex Ferguson used footage of an All-Ireland Senior Hurling Championship final in an attempt to motivate his players during his time as manager of Premier League football club Manchester United.
-The players winced at the standard of physicality and intensity in which the hurlers engaged.
-In 2007, Forbes magazine described the media attention and population multiplication of Thurles town ahead of one of the game's annual provincial hurling finals as being "the rough equivalent of 30 million Americans watching a regional lacrosse game".
 Financial Times columnist Simon Kuper wrote after Stephen Bennett's performance in the 2020 All-Ireland Senior Hurling Championship Final that hurling was "the best sport ever and if the Irish had colonised the world, nobody would ever have heard of football".

-UNESCO lists hurling as an element of Intangible cultural heritage.
+UNESCO lists hurling as an element of intangible cultural heritage.
+A 2024 survey found that hurling was the favourite sport of 25% of Irish people.